ocean-tracking-network/glatos/ReadMe.md

 glatos is an R package with functions useful to members of the Great Lakes Acoustic Telemetry Observation System ([http://glatos.glos.us](http://glatos.glos.us)).
 Functions may be generally useful for processing, analyzing, simulating, and visualizing acoustic telemetry data, but are not strictly limited to acoustic telemetry applications.

 ### Package status
 This package is in early development.
-If you encounter problems or have questions or suggestions, please post a new issue.
-If you have code to contribute, feel free to start a new branch.
-Any questions or comments can be sent to cholbrook@usgs.gov (maintainer).
+To access the package or contribute code, join the project at ([https://gitlab.oceantrack.org/chrisholbrook/glatos](https://gitlab.oceantrack.org/chrisholbrook/glatos)).
+If you encounter problems or have questions or suggestions, please post a new issue or email cholbrook@usgs.gov (maintainer: Chris Holbrook).

 ### Contents
 #### Simulation functions for system design and evaluation

-1. [`clacCollisionProb`](https://gitlab.oceantrack.org/chrisholbrook/glatos/blob/master/R/calcCollisionProb.r) estimates the probability of collisions for PPM-type co-located telemetry transmitters.
+1. [`clacCollisionProb`](https://gitlab.oceantrack.org/chrisholbrook/glatos/blob/master/R/calcCollisionProb.r) estimates the probability of collisions for pulse-position-modulation type co-located telemetry transmitters.
 This is useful for determining the number of fish to release or tag specifications (e.g., delay).

 2. [`receiverLineDetSim`](https://gitlab.oceantrack.org/chrisholbrook/glatos/blob/master/R/receiverLineDetSim.r) simulates detection of acoustic-tagged fish crossing a receiver line (or single receiver).
 This is useful for determining optimal spacing of receviers in a line and tag specifications (e.g., delay).